moloy900/toolesy/pages/Calculator/percentage-calculator.md

     <p><strong>Q: How do I calculate what percentage one number is of another?</strong><br>
       A: Divide the first number by the second number, then multiply by 100.
 For example, to find what percentage 25 is of 80, calculate (25 ÷ 80) × 100 = 31.25%.</p>

-    <p><strong>Q: Can I use this calculator on my mobile phone?</strong><br>
-      A: Yes, our percentage calculator is fully responsive and works perfectly on all devices including smartphones and tablets.</p>

     <p><strong>Q: Is there any cost to use this percentage calculator?</strong><br>
       A: No, this is completely free tool with no registration required and no hidden fees.</p>